simonbogh/Deep-Reinforcement-Learning-Course-Udacity/Project 1 - Navigation with DQN Agent/README.md

 Different learning rates were selected and tested with the (64,64) hidden layer sizes.
 The following learning rates were tested: 0.005, 0.001, and 0.0005.
 Se result section below for graphs.

 ε-greedy is applied as the policy.
+Epsilon starts at 1.0, decays with a rate of 0.995, and ends at a minimum of 0.1.

 The reward function is based on providing +1 for a yellow banana, and -1 for a blue banana respectively with a discount rate ɣ = 0.99.
 A replay memory of size 100.000 was selected with mini-batch size of 64.

 ReLU (Rectified Linear Unit) is used for the activation function.